 And, finally, we can't forget about discretionary effort, which we like to think of as the ultimate result of employee engagement.
 Like the name suggests, there's no forcing discretionary effort.
 It's people going the extra mile because they want to.
 That might mean taking a project home, going outside of your specified responsibilities, or putting in elbow-grease to get an innovative new idea off the ground.
 If you want that kind of effort from your people, you've got to be an employer they're passionate to work for.

 The factors behind employee engagement and why these matter

 We know why employee engagement matters, but even we admit it can be a little temperemental.
 Engagement is influenced and disrupted by a lot of different aspects of the employee experience.
 Some of the main factors that influence engagement include:

 As you might expect, poor wellbeing can seriously inhibit a person's ability to engage with their work.
 Whether it's a physical illness, poor mental health, or any other form of wellbeing, managers have a duty of care to their employees that means safeguarding their wellbeing as much as reasonably possible, and helping them to become resilient in the face of workplace stress.

 Our personal impact at work

-Employees aren't always implicitly aware of their responsibilities, or how the work they do impacts the company.
-Proper understanding plays a major role in our ability to engage with subject matter, so it's in your best interests to make sure you're on the same page, and to show them the impact of their work.
+Employees aren't always implicitly aware of their responsibilities, or if the work they do matters the company.
+Proper understanding plays a major role in our ability to engage with subject matter, so it's in your best interests to make sure you're on the same page.
+And to show them the impact of their work.
 Remember that as a manager one of your primary responsibilities is to guide and mentor the people in your team.